 Health insurance can be complicated.
-Finding out exactly what is covered, and making sure you get all the benefits you’re due, can require some research and persistence on your part.
+Finding out exactly what’s covered and making sure you get all the benefits you’re due can require some research and persistence.

 Some things you need to know about your health insurance policy: